custom-components/pyscript/docs/reference.rst

   ``AttributeError`` exception is thrown if that attribute doesn't exist.
 ``state.getattr(name)``
-  Returns a ``dict`` of attribute values for the state variable ``name`` string, or ``None`` if it doesn’t exist.
+  Returns a ``dict`` of attribute values for the state variable ``name`` string, or ``None`` if it doesn't exist.
 Alternatively, ``name`` can be a state variable.
 In pyscript prior to 1.0.0, this function was ``state.get_attr()``.
 That deprecated name is still supported, but it logs a warning message and will be removed in a future version.
 ``state.names(domain=None)``